gtaws/ProtectWithWAF/lab1/README.md

 #### Simulate a HTTP Flood attack
 We will simulate a HTTP Flood attack by using JMeter to send lots of traffic to the web page.

-7. Run Apache JMeter by clicking on the jmeter-waf shortcut on the desktop.
+7. Run the DOS Scenario Apache JMeter by clicking on the DOS shortcut on the desktop.

     ![](.//media/image8.png)